bushikov/RailsTutorial_with_rspec_and_extensions/README.md

 bundle exec rails db:seed
 ```

 ## Extensions
+In addition to the rails tutorial, the following extensions are added.

+You can use the example user( email:example@railstutorial.org, password:foobar ) to see the following extensions

 ### Reply
-If you addes "@<name>\n" to the head of micropost, you can reply to the specific user whome <name> indicates.
+If you addes "@<name>" to the first line of micropost, you can reply to the specific user whome <name> indicates.
+Then, the reply in itself must start at the second line.

 Replies can be seen on home page.